sgmurphy/wordpress-plugins/wp-time-capsule/readme.txt

 7. **Cloning** - Use the meta SQL file from your cloud storage to clone/migrate your site to a new location.

 == Changelog ==
+= 1.22.22 =
+*Release Date - 17 Sep 2024*

+* Improvement : Manual decrypting of the encrypted DB file feature is improved.
+Now file extensions are properly checked.
+* Improvement : Improved decoding mechanism.
+* Improvement : Improved activity log for queries.
+* Fix : Update in staging did not work in a few cases.
+* Fix : Staging to live failed in a few cases.

 = 1.22.21 =
 *Release Date - 11 Jul 2024*